 void ListErase(LN* pos); // Delete a node

-void ListDestroy(LN* phead); // Destroy the list
+void ListDestroy(LN* phead); // Destroy the list2.
+List.c

 This section contains the implementation of the functions.